yutanakamura-tky/kart/README.md

 ![How to make MIMIC-III-dummy-PHI](img/mimic_iii_dummy_phi.png)

-We simulate privacy leakage from clinical records using *MIMIC-III-dummy-PHI*
+We simulate privacy leakage from clinical records using **MIMIC-III-dummy-PHI**.

 MIMIC-III-dummy-PHI is made by embedding pieced of dummy protected health information (PHI) in [MIMIC-III](https://www.nature.com/articles/sdata201635) corpus.